-Primary health care:

-- is the entry level to the health system and, as such, is usually a person's first encounter with the health system. - includes a broad range of activities and services, from health promotion and prevention to treatment and management of acute and chronic conditions. - can refer to a broad range of healthcare services including General Practitioners (GPs), midwives, nurses, pharmacists, and allied health including dietitians, physiotherapists, optometrists and podiatrists.
+Primary health care is the entry level to the health system and, as such, is usually a person's first encounter with the health system.
+It includes a broad range of activities and services, from health promotion and prevention to treatment and management of acute and chronic conditions.
+Primary health care can refer to a broad range of healthcare services including General Practitioners (GPs), midwives, nurses, pharmacists, and allied health including dietitians, physiotherapists, optometrists and podiatrists.